loyola-chicago-english/graduate-handbook/handbook.md

 Official leaves of absence are intended for students who wish to discontinue temporarily their graduate studies due to special circumstances (e.g., medical, personal, or professional reasons).
 A leave of absence postpones all deadlines concerning completion of degree requirements for the duration of the leave.
-A student requesting a leave must complete a Leave of Absence form and contact the Graduate Program Director, who then makes a recommendation on the student's behalf to the Graduate School.
+A student requesting a leave must complete a Leave of Absence form (available on [GSPS]) and contact the Graduate Program Director, who then makes a recommendation on the student's behalf to the Graduate School.
 Decisions regarding the approval of leaves of absence rest with the Graduate School.
 Leaves of absence may be requested for a semester or for a full academic year.